Competitive balance in the UEFA Champions League group stage: Novel measures show no evidence of decline: Introduction

 \section{Introduction}

-One of the most prestigious football tournament, the UEFA Champions League, has been organised in the same format over 21 seasons, which is fundamentally changed from 2024/25.
-The reform explicitly aims to improve competitive balance by replacing the traditional group stage with a league phase \citep{UEFA2022a}---and can be successful in this respect according to recent research \citep{Gyimesi2024}.
+One of the most prestigious football tournaments, the UEFA Champions League, has been organised in the same format over 21 years, which has been fundamentally changed from the 2024/25 season.
+In particular, the traditional first stage, where four teams have played a home-away round-robin tournament in eight independent groups, has been replaced by a single incomplete round-robin league \citep{DevriesereCsatoGoossens2025}.
+Commenting on this decision, the president of the Union of European Football Associations (UEFA), Aleksander {\v C}eferin, said \citep{UEFA2022a}: ``\emph{We are convinced that the format chosen strikes the right balance and that it will improve the competitive balance and generate solid revenues that can be distributed to clubs, leagues and into grassroots football across our continent while increasing the appeal and popularity of our club competitions}.''
+Indeed, the new competition design can be successful in improving competitive balance as shown by \citet{Gyimesi2024}.

-Competitive balance has two interpretations: ex ante and ex post.
-Ex ante competitive balance is experienced before the matches are played and is connected to suspense: the consumers hope to see an exciting game where winning and losing are far from being predetermined \citep{RichardsonNalbantisPawlowski2023}.
-On the other hand, ex post competitive balance is related to surprise.
-According to \citet{ElyFrankelKamenica2015}, it is more surprising if the current events are greatly different from the previous events.

-Recent studies have found a robust decline in both the ex ante \citep{Triguero-RuizAvila-Cano2023} and ex post \citep{RamchandaniPlumleyMondalMillarWilson2023, Triguero-RuizAvila-Cano2023} competitive balance of the UEFA Champions League group stage over the last decades, which might explain its reform.
-Our paper aims to check the robustness of these findings because we think that there exist alternative but reasonable measures of competitive balance.
+Consequently, this reform might have been inspired by problems perceived around the competitive balance of the UEFA Champions League.
+Recent results from academic literature support this assumption: a robust decline has been observed in both the ex ante \citep{Triguero-RuizAvila-Cano2023} and ex post \citep{RamchandaniPlumleyMondalMillarWilson2023, Triguero-RuizAvila-Cano2023} competitive balance of the UEFA Champions League group stage over the last decades.

-In order to quantify ex ante competitive balance, \citet{Triguero-RuizAvila-Cano2023} consider UEFA club coefficients as a measure of team strength.
-However, since they do \emph{not} reflect most of the available information pertinent to predicting future performances, it would be better to use a more accurate rating such as Elo points \citep{Csato2024c}.

-Ex post competitive balance is usually quantified by the Herfindahl--Hirschman index (HHI) based on the shares of each team from the total points awarded \citep{Avila-CanoOwenTriguero-Ruiz2023, OwenOwen2022, OwenRyanWeatherston2007}.
-However, the clubs do not necessarily have appropriate incentives in the last round(s) \citep{ChaterArrondelGayantLaslier2021, CsatoMolontayPinter2024}. \citet{KendallLenten2017} and \citet{Guyon2020a} provide several examples where such a situation has led to (tacit) collusion or even tanking.
-Therefore, we will consider only the group ranking, which solely determines the subsequent matches of the teams.
+Nonetheless, competitive balance is widely recognised to be a multi-dimensional concept \citep{Sanderson2002, KringstadGerrard2007, GerrardKringstad2022}, and there exist several measures for it \citep{DoriaNalebuff2021, GerrardKringstad2023, ManasisNtzoufrasReade2022, PawlowskiNalbantis2019}.
+Our paper introduces and explains two alternative approaches to quantify competitive balance in the UEFA Champions League group stage.